Philosophy & Religious Studies at Cornell University

 Concentrations Within Philosophy & Religious Studies

-If you plan to be a philosophy and religious studies major, you may want to focus your studies on one of the following concentrations.
+Philosophy & Religious Studies majors may want to concentrate their studies in one of these areas.
 The completion numbers here include all graduates who receive any type of degree in this field from Cornell University.
 Some of these focus areas may not be available for your degree level.

 Concentration | Annual Degrees Awarded |